 "Sorrow Bound is a remarkably assured debut album which both honours tradition and declares Kater’s credentials as a distinctive, original artist."
 Steve Hunt - fRoots Magazine (UK) - October 2015

 A Montreal-born Grenadian-Canadian, Kaia’s old-time banjo skills, jazz-fueled voice and deft song craft have garnered acclaim from NPR, CBC, Rolling Stone, BBC Music, and No Depression.
 Her 2016 release Nine Pin won a Canadian Folk Music Award and sent her on an 18-month touring journey from Ireland to Iowa.
-Kaia's third album, Grenades, lands in October 2018.
+Kaia's third album, Grenades, was released in October 2018.

 ABOUT KAIA'S INSTRUMENTS